 Watch Health Education England's video about returning to nursing.

-The course requires 6 days attendance at the University plus 150 clinical hours - over a minimum of 16 weeks/maximum of 46 weeks depending on your experience and time away from nursing.
+The course requires six days of attendance at the university plus 150 clinical hours, over a minimum of 16 weeks/maximum of 46 weeks depending on your experience and time away from nursing.

 This course has been approved and validated by the NMC and on successful completion of the course you will be awarded 20 academic credits (at Level 6 degree) and you will also gain re-registration with the NMC.
 It is suitable for First and Second Level Nurses (Registered and Enrolled) and covers Adult (General), Child and Mental Health fields.

 - September 2018 start: 18, 25 September, 9, 16 October, 13, 20 November 2018